briansunter/graph/site/src/content/logseq/issue-4.md

 Then, it improves itself based on if the prediction was correct.

-They're  the same thing for voice.
+They're doing the same thing for voice.
 Why do you think your Google Home was only $25?
 Google's AI is using your voice as training data.
 It's listening to an audio snippet of what you say and seeing if it can predict what you'll say next.

 [Google Assistant - What technologies we use to train speech models](https://support.google.com/assistant/answer/11140942?hl=en#zippy=%2Cconventional-learning)